Buildstarted/buildstarted.com/_posts/2010-12-02-modelbinderproviders-automatic-binding-your-models-is-easy-as-pie.md

 }
 </code></pre>

-<p>If, for some ungodly reason, we want to manually bind a model, we can.
+If, for some ungodly reason, we want to manually bind a model, we can.
 This is a very important concept in Convention over Configuration.
-We provide defaults but allow it to be overridden.</p>
+We provide defaults but allow it to be overridden.

 <pre><code>    /// <summary>
     /// Manually register ModelBinders for some strange reason